luiscoco/Spark-for-Java-Summary/README.md

-# Spark for Java: main concepts
+# Spark for Java: Summary

 ## 1. Introduction